Madeline

-Madeline is a media franchise that originated as a series of children's books written and illustrated by Ludwig Bemelmans, an Austrian-American author.
+Madeline is a media franchise that originated as a series of children's books written and illustrated by Ludwig Bemelmans.
 The books have been adapted into numerous formats, spawning telefilms, television series and a live action feature film.
-As a closing line, the adaptations invoke a famous phrase Ethel Barrymore used to rebuff curtain calls, "That's all there is, there isn't any more".
 The stories take place in a Catholic boarding school in Paris.
-The teacher, a nun named Miss Clavel, is strict but loves the children, cares for them, and is open to their ideas.
+The teacher, named Miss Clavel, is strict but loves the children, cares for them, and is open to their ideas.

-Much of the media starts with the line "In an old house in Paris that was covered in vines, lived twelve little girls in two straight lines ..."
+Most of the media starts with the line "In an old house in Paris that was covered in vines, lived twelve little girls in two straight lines ..." and end with an invocation of a famous phrase used by Ethel Barrymore to rebuff curtain calls: "That's all there is, there isn't any more".
 The stories often are written entirely in rhyme, include simple themes of daily life, and the playful but harmless mischief of Madeline, which appeal to children and parents alike.
 Most of the books have several recurring themes, such as Miss Clavel turning on the light and saying: "Something is not right".

 In literature

 Madeline was written by Ludwig Bemelmans and published in 1939.
-Bemelmans wrote five sequels between 1953 and 1961.
-Later books in the series were written by Bemelmans' grandson John Bemelmans Marciano.
+Ludwig Bemelmans wrote five sequels between 1953 and 1961.
+Later, books in the series were all written by Ludwig Bemelmans' grandson John Bemelmans Marciano.
 The books focus on 12 girls in a Catholic boarding school in Paris.
 Madeline is the smallest of the girls, only seven years old and the only girl with red hair.
 She is the bravest and most outgoing of the girls.
 The images seem classical and show scenery and landmarks of the location where the story takes place such as the Eiffel Tower and the Seine River.

-In the first book, Madeline gets sick, is taken to the hospital, has her appendix removed, and all the gifts she has received cause the other girls to become envious.
-In Madeline's Rescue she falls into the Seine River and brings back the dog that saved her life.
+In the first book, Madeline gets sick, is taken away to the hospital, has all her appendix removed, and all the gifts she has received cause the other little girls to become envious.
+In Madeline's Rescue she falls down into the Seine River and brings back the dog that saved her life.
 In Madeline and the Bad Hat she meets Pepito, the son of the Spanish Ambassador to France, and works to convince him to change his naughty ways.

-Dell Comics published a Four Color Comics issue in 1942 titled "Ludwig Bemelman's Madeline and Genevieve".
+Dell Comics published a Four Colour Comics issue in 1942 titled "Ludwig Bemelman's Madeline & Genevieve".